-Section 23.
+Section 3.
 Joint Workshop Meetings

-- 2.13.1 Staff Working Group (SWG).
-A staff working group with up to four staff-level representatives from theeach Local Government County and the School District will meet on an as needed basis, but no less frequently than twice-four times per year, to formulate recommendations and discuss issues regarding coordination of land use, and school educational facilitiesy, Local Government capital improvements planning, including such and issues such as population and student enrollment projections, development trends, school needs, co-location and joint use opportunities, and ancillary infrastructure improvements needed to support the schools.
-The SWG will also be responsible for reviewing and making recommendations on the School District Five-Year Capital Plan. and ensure safe student access.
+- 3.1 Staff Working Group (SWG).
+A staff working group with up to four staff-level representatives from each Local Government and the School District will meet on an as needed basis, but no less frequently than four times per year, to formulate recommendations and discuss issues regarding coordination of land use, educational facilities, Local Government capital improvements planning, and issues such as population and student enrollment projections, development trends, school needs, co-location and joint use opportunities, and infrastructure improvements needed to support schools.
+The SWG will also be responsible for reviewing and making recommendations on the School District Five-Year Capital Improvement Plan.
 Representatives from the Southwest Florida Regional Planning Council will also be invited to attend.
-The School District-staff, in coordination with the Local Governments' County Managers or their designees (or the Mayor if there is not a Manager), will be responsible for appointing their respective staff representatives to the SWG. making meeting arrangements and providing the necessary notification for the first meeting in 2003.
-Thereafter, Tthe process for meeting arrangements and notification will be as established by a majority of the members of the working group SWG then present. - 2.23.2 Meeting of Elected Officials.
-One or more of the elected members of the County Commission, City Council for each City and the School Board will-shall meet, at a minimum, every other year in a publicly noticed joint workshop session.
-Additional public workshops may be held upon request by one of the Parties to the Agreementeither the County Commission or the School Board.
-The joint workshop sessions will be opportunities for the County Commission and the School BoardParties to build consensus, and set direction regarding coordination of land use and school facilities planning, including, but not limited to the following: population and student estimates and projections, development trends, school needs, off site improvements, and joint use opportunities.
-The Local GovernmentCounty Managers and School Board SuperintendentDistrict will be jointly responsible for making meeting arrangements and providing public notification for the joint workshops.
+The School District, in coordination with the Local Governments' Managers, or their designees (or the Mayor if there is not a Manager), will be responsible for appointing their respective staff representatives to the SWG.
+The process for meeting arrangements and notification will be as established by the members of the SWG. - 3.2 Meeting of Elected Officials.
+One or more of the elected members of the County Commission, City Council for each City and the School Board shall meet, at a minimum, every other year in a publicly noticed joint workshop session.
+Additional public workshops may be held upon request by one of the Parties to the Agreement.
+The joint workshop sessions will be opportunities for the Parties to build consensus, and set direction regarding coordination of land use and school facilities planning, including, but not limited to the following: population and student estimates and projections, development trends, school needs, off site improvements, and joint use opportunities.
+The Local Government Managers and School District will be jointly responsible for making meeting arrangements and providing public notification for the joint workshops.

-Section 34.
+Section 4.
 Student Enrollment and Population Projections